 An often overlooked role of a professional business broker is anticipating problems which may arise to derail a deal.
 Often, educating both sides so they know what to expect can prevent such problems.
 For example, many buyers of businesses are worried that they will not have the help of the seller after the deal.
 In order to ensure a smooth transition, a business should anticipate this problem, discuss it with the seller, and create an action plan that will put the buyer’s worries at ease.
 Without this ‘glue’ that holds a deal together, a seller may find themselves in the unenviable position of having wasted their valuable time and resources in securing a buyer, but only to have the deal fall apart before its completion.

 Why Selling Yourself Can Cause Business Disruptions

-Most business brokers in Palm Beach County require every potential buyer to sign a non-disclosure agreement before being given any confidential information about a business (including the name of the business or the city of where the business is located).
+- Most business brokers in Palm Beach County require every potential buyer to sign a Non-Disclosure Agreement (NDA) before being given any confidential information about a business (including the name of the business or the city of where the business is located).

 - Employees and customers can be stolen, business can be interrupted by ‘walk-ins’ from buyers seeing the ad, and even landlords can make lives miserable for tenants who are known to have their business for sale.

 Do it right the first time!
 Hire a professional business broker to sell your business.
 You’ll end up getting far more advertising exposure, ensuring the confidentiality of the sales process, and avoid a tremendous amount of risk when trying to sell on your own.

-Give Martin at Five Star Business Brokers of Palm Beach County a call today for a free evaluation for your business at (561) 827-1181.
+Give Martin at Five Star Business Brokers of Palm Beach County a call today for a free evaluation for your business at 561-827-1181.